 The "mark level" is a specific tidal height or current velocity of your choosing.
 When you set a mark level for a location, the times at which the tide level crosses the mark level will be displayed at the bottom of graphs and included in plain listings and calendars.
 This option is useful to determine the times when the tide will be low enough to expose something that is submerged at high tide or high enough to provide a desired depth.
 You can set a mark level by selecting the Set Mark option on the Options menu.
-In the following example, a mark level of 1 m has been applied to Bar Harbor predictions to find the approximate time at which one can walk to Bar Island without getting one's feet wet.
+In the following example, a mark level of 1 m has been applied to Bar Harbor predictions to find the approximate times at which one can walk to Bar Island without getting one's feet wet.

 Mark level crossings are not displayed in clock mode windows due to lack of space.